 What it Taught Us About Schizophrenia

 The study continued until 1994, and the horrifying psychological implications are still discussed today.
-Overall, the researchers got off almost scot-free, despite it being recognised the study had several ‘failings’.
+Overall, the researchers got off almost scot-free, despite it being recognized the study had several ‘failings’.
 One researcher, Dr. Keith Nuechterlein, remains at UCLA and insists they didn’t intend to drive patients to severe relapses.
-Others have pointed out that this was an inevitable and predictable side effect of their study.
+Others have pointed out that this was an inevitable and predictable side effect of their psychological research.

 So, what did it teach us?
 Well, err… not much.
 Perhaps it confirmed taking mentally ill patients off medication can cause relapses in mental state… but I’m pretty sure we already knew that.

 As a baby, David Reimer was victim to a botched circumcision which left him without most of his penis.

 His horrified parents turned to the psychiatrist Dr. John Money for advice.
 But Money, sensing his opportunity for a normally impossible study, convinced them they had to raise David as a girl.

 David was a twin, and Dr. Money believed that by raising him as female whilst his twin was raised as male, he could prove gender identity was malleable and a result of nurture over nature.